-NEW YORK (Feb.
-14, 2012) — The national law firm of Epstein Becker Green (EBG) today announced that it has launched a Wage & Hour Guide for Employers app that puts federal and state wage-hour laws at employers' fingertips.
+New York, NY (February 14, 2012) — The national law firm of Epstein Becker Green (EBG) today announced that it has launched a Wage & Hour Guide for Employers app that puts federal and state wage-hour laws at employers’ fingertips.
 At a time when wage-hour litigation and agency investigations are at an all-time high, this app for iPhones and iPads offers an invaluable resource to help employers achieve their business objectives in compliance with federal and state wage-hour laws, and to avoid government investigations and class action litigation.

 How Does the App Work? — Rather than searching through a variety of cumbersome resources to locate applicable wage and hour laws, users of the Wage & Hour Guide app can follow easy-to-navigate steps to find the answers to many of their questions, including citations of federal statutes, regulations, and guidelines, as well as those of California, Connecticut, the District of Columbia, Georgia, Illinois, Maryland, Massachusetts, New Jersey, New York, Texas, and Virginia — with more state guides to come.

 “The widespread use of iPhones and iPads, which many of us carry throughout the day, and the convenience of using an app rather than going to a website or having a hard copy, provided the perfect opportunity to introduce a new way for employers to access this valuable information,” said Frank Spadafino, co-creator of the app and EBG’s Chief Information Officer.